Ori and the Blind Forest review

 In metroidvania style, you get more abilities throughout the game.
 The abilities usually pull double duty as combat and platforming tools or area unlockers.
 Shame that they're so badly balanced.

 Stomp, which is like a ground pound that emits a shockwave, can be used to stunlock most enemies as soon as you get in range, obsoleting the entire rest of the combat system.
 The shockwave isn't even ground-bound like you'd expect, it's a circle and has a huge radius, so it even works on many aerial or ceiling-bound enemies, or even enemies on a floor below you!
 And it bounces projectiles away from you!
 And it has no cost or cooldown.
+Basically, every battle can be solved by just spamming this one move.

 But I think even more problematic is the "Bash" ability, because it's amazing at both attack and defense from any range and also amazing as a platforming tool.
 This ability lets you trade places with a nearby enemy, projectile, or certain environmental objects, and send both of you flying in opposite directions you choose (and it conveniently pauses time for a second, making it easy to take in the situation and pick the right direction).
 It also refills your double jump.
 So in combat, you can just wait for an enemy to shoot at you and then "Bash" their projectile to get close without being hit, or you can use it to hit them with their own projectiles while getting yourself to a safe distance, or knock enemies into spikes (which is always an instant kill).
 Bash is ridiculously flexible and powerful at every use case.
 Also has no cost or cooldown.